Is your government protecting you? If your air or water is contaminated, and your government knows it, it’ll tell you, right?

 - “All documents which discuss the potential dangers of any chemical contamination in [specific location].”

-If government refuses to give you the requested documents, check the FOIA law you are invoking to see if there is a cost-free appeal process.
+If the government refuses to give you the requested documents, check the FOIA law you are invoking to see if there is a cost-free appeal process.
 For example, in Illinois, you can appeal to the State’s Attorney General, if someone in government refuses to give you documents that you have requested under FOIA.

 They may be very important.